 Suddenly, the job you are so passionate about isn’t enjoyable anymore.
 This lack of enthusiasm and feeling of desperation seeps into all that you do.

-Then, the snowball starts running downhill and you are attracting less clients, not enjoying the ones that you have and struggling to figure out how to fix it all.
+Then, the snowball starts running downhill and you are attracting less clients, not enjoying the ones that you have, and struggling to figure out how to fix it all.

-So let me propose, instead of basing your pricing structure on what you think people are willing to pay, base it on your business expenses and what you need in order to maintain a level of profitability.
+So let me propose, instead of basing your pricing structure on what you think people are willing to pay,

 Don’t get me wrong, you do have to know what the market will bear for your services, but there is a range everywhere and part of knowing where you need to fit into that range is knowing your numbers.